 Again, these competitions often have internal deadlines.

-Most students at Waterloo apply through their own program, but given that there isn’t really a graduate program in line with KI (as there is with biology, philosophy, sociology, etc.), we ask that KI students apply through the program at Waterloo that’s in line with the graduate programs they’ll be applying to (so, for example, if you’re primarily applying to Masters programs in environmental studies, you’ll probably want to go through ERS).
+Most students at Waterloo apply through their own program, but given that there isn’t really a graduate program in line with KI (as there is with biology, philosophy, sociology, etc.), we ask that KI students apply through the program at Waterloo that’s in line with the graduate programs they’ll be applying to (so, for example, if you’re primarily applying to Masters programs in environmental studies, you’ll probably want to go through SERS).
 Be sure to contact the administrative coordinator (e.g., the graduate officer) of that program to find out if they have an internal deadline.

 Deadlines and application procedures vary widely depending on i) the scholarship agency (federal NSERC/SSHRC/CIHR, provincial, or non-governmental), ii) the level (Masters or Doctoral), and iii) whether there is an internal competition or not.
 E.g., in 2018 application deadlines range from mid-September 2018 to mid-January 2019 depending on the scholarship and agency.

 Applications are made through Waterloo for most scholarships, and the internal deadline can be months ahead of the public agency deadline.